-Graduate Check-in is a service provided to new graduate students to inform them of available university services and resources.
-Representatives will be available to answer questions about Financial Aid, Student Accounts, course registration and the University’s expectations at the Graduate level.
+Graduate Orientation is a service provided to new graduate students to inform them of available university services and resources.
+We will introduce them to professional development opportunities such as the Graduate Research Symposium, the Graduate Journal, and even Graduate Student Assistantships.
+Representatives will also be available to answer questions about Graduate Writing Services, Library Resources, and the University’s expectations at the Graduate level.

-Graduate Check-in is an optional event for new resident graduate students.
+Graduate Orientation is a mandatory event for new resident graduate students.

 International orientation will provide vital information about remaining in status, working before and after graduation, obtaining a Social Security number and Virginia driver’s license, income taxes, insurance, family members, and other subjects.
 This session is required for all students on F-1 status.